MicrosoftDocs/windows-powershell-docs/docset/windows/vpnclient/Add-VpnConnectionRoute.md

 ```

 ### -DestinationPrefix
 Specifies the destination prefix of the route to add.
+A destination prefix consists of an IP address prefix and a prefix length, separated by a slash (/).

 ```yaml
 Type: String